grantzeng/data-structures-and-algorithms/journal.md

 # 2023-12-28
+> "Cookies are a _sometimes_ food...according to modern Cookie Monster" - Lec 2, 6.006 Erik Demaine

 Trying to get myself to debug the dynamic array with gdb instead of by inspection.
 - Issue seems to happen with resizing, some problems with array bounds, especially when cap ends up at zero.

 ```
 ARRAY RESIZING POLICY

-    "Cookies are a _sometimes_ food...according to modern Cookie Monster" - Lec 2

     Idea:
     - Make it s.t. if we do n inserts, it should cost us at most O(n) time, i.e.